lmcglohon/HRE--History-Research-Environment/README.md

         without loss of information and loss of an ability to use that data as it was in TMG

-    2. Import GEDCOM v5.5 standard format files
+    2. Import GEDCOM v5.5.1 standard format files

-    3. Export data from HRE that conforms to the GEDCOM v5.5 standard
+    3. Export data from HRE that conforms to the GEDCOM v5.5.1 specifications

     4. Import data from other genealogical programs by use of the plug-in concept.